schwarzie2478/learning-az-204/docs/Concepts/multimodal learning experience.md

 ---
-status: seedling
+status: planted
 dg-publish: true
 tags:
-  - unsorted
+  - concept
-creation_date: 2024-05-08 23:37
+creation_date: 2024-05-10 13:16
-definition: undefined
+definition: Multimodal learning suggests that when a number of our senses – visual, auditory, kinaesthetic – are being engaged during learning, we understand and remember more.
 ms-learn-url: undefined
 url: undefined
 aliases: